ad1tyakaran/ai-interview-analyzerr/README.md

 - Add unit/integration tests for parsing model outputs and the upload/convert/analyze pipeline.

 ## License

-This project is provided as a developer prototype.
-Add a license if you plan to share it publicly.
+This project is released under the MIT License.